Dichapetalum cymosum: Pattern of toxicity

 Cattle are mostly affected, with sheep, goats and game rarely being poisoned.
 The compound is equally poisonous to these species; an explanation is that the bulk grazing style of cattle, which is by nature less selective, lends itself to the ingestion of the plant.
 Young sprouts have more monofluoroacetate, but all parts are lethal.
 The plant sprouts in late winter, before the spring rains, the cue for most plants - including grasses - to shoot.
 This makes it the predominant greenery during that period.
 Cases of poisoning are most frequent at this time.
 Later in the season, gifblaar poisoning is far less common; presumably enough other grazing occurs that gifblaar is not eaten.
 Autumn (late season) poisonings also occur.
 This is associated with heavy grazing, leading to denudation of preferred species, and gifblaar is again the predominant herbage within the camp.
 Poisoning of carnivores, including dogs, has been reported after consumption of ruminal contents of poisoned animals.

 Management

 Mechanical methods of removal have proven to be ineffective because of the plant's extensive root system.

 From the above it is clear that gifblaar-infested camps are not ungrazeable per se.
 Nevertheless, caution should be taken and animals should only be grazed later in the season, and the camps should not be overutilised.

-Medical use

-The fluoroacetate found in the plant may be used as a precursor to other organofluorides.
-There is preliminary evidence for some of these compounds in HIV anti-infective therapy.